-Do I need to keep my face mask on during the flight?
+Do I have to wear a face mask on the plane?

 Face masks need to cover your mouth and nose and should be either a protective or medical-style mask, or a fitted face covering.
 Coverings such as scarves, snoods, balaclavas or any similar items aren’t acceptable for travel.

-It’s a good idea to stock up on masks before you travel as it’s recommended you change them every four hours.
+It’s a good idea to stock up on masks before you travel as it’s recommended you change disposable ones every four hours and wash reusable ones after each use.
 Plus, you’ll need to wear a mask for your whole return journey too.

 How do I keep a safe distance from people on the plane?

-You can’t keep too much distance on the plane, but you can minimise your contact with people and surfaces.
-We’ll ask you to stay in your seat as much as possible, avoid queuing in the aisles and use contactless payment if you can.
+You can minimise your contact with people and surfaces.
+We’ll ask you to stay in your seat as much as possible, as some of our flights might be full.
+Please avoid queuing in the aisles and use contactless payment if you can.
 Our cabin crew want to give you as much space as possible too, so they won’t be able to help you put things in the overhead lockers.
-And everyone has to wear a face mask throughout the whole flight, including our crew.
-If you need a little more space and there are empty seats available, then our friendly crew will be happy to help if they can.
+Everyone must wear a face mask throughout the whole flight, including our cabin crew.

 How do you keep the planes clean?